Albany Police investigate shooting

 ALBANY, N.Y.
 (NEWS10) — Albany Police are investigating a shooting on the 300 block of Clinton Avenue.
 The original shots fired call came in around 4 p.m. on Monday.

 Shortly after a 20-year-old man walked into the emergency room with a gunshot wound to the back.
 Police say the injury is non-life-threatening.
-The investigation is ongoing and NEWS10 will provide updates as they come into the newsroom.
+The investigation is ongoing.

 Anyone with information is asked to call Albany Police at (518) 462-8039.
 You can also submit to Capital Region Crime Stoppers anonymously online or by downloading the mobile app.